mostafahamdy88/AdaptiveSpeechApp-iCamp/README.md

 # Adaptive Speech
-A Mobile Application using Flutter to help in communication between especially able (deaf) and others.
+A Mobile App using Flutter to help in communication between especially able (deaf) and others.

 ## About
 Our goal is to make it easier for individuals who are deaf or have hearing loss to communicate with the people around them: relatives, friends, acquaintances, and strangers, through: